 This flaxseed nutrition profile makes it easy to see why it’s one of the most nutrient-dense foods on the planet.

 High in Fiber, but Low in Carbs

 One of the most extraordinary benefits of flax seeds is that they contain high levels of mucilage gum content.
-Mucilage is a gel-forming fiber that is water soluble and has incredible benefits on the intestinal tract.
+Mucilage is a gel-forming fibre that is water-soluble and has incredible benefits on the intestinal tract.

 The mucilage can keep food in the stomach from emptying too quickly into the small intestine which can increase nutrient absorption.

-Also, flax is extremely high in both soluble and insoluble fiber which can support colon detoxification, fat loss and reduce sugar cravings.
+Also, flax is extremely high in both soluble and insoluble fibre which can support colon detoxification, fat loss and reduce sugar cravings.

-You should aim to consume 30-40 g of high fiber foods daily.
+You should aim to consume 30-40 g of high fibre foods daily.

 Healthy Skin and Hair

-The soluble fiber content of flax seeds trap fat and cholesterol in the digestive system so that it unable to be absorbed.
-Soluble fiber also traps bile, which is made from cholesterol in the gallbladder.
+The soluble fibre content of flax seeds traps fat and cholesterol in the digestive system so that it unable to be absorbed.
+Soluble fibre also traps bile, which is made from cholesterol in the gallbladder.